AndreaCatania/godot_tracy/README.md

 ### How to enable tracy

-You have to explicitly enable it by adding `module_godot_tracy_enabled=true` to your SCons build command.
+You have to explicitly enable it by adding `tracy_enable=true` to your SCons build command.
 This is an example:
 ```
-scons p=x11 target=release_debug module_godot_tracy_enabled=yes CCFLAGS="-fno-omit-frame-pointer -fno-inline -ggdb3"
+scons p=x11 target=release_debug tracy_enable=yes CCFLAGS="-fno-omit-frame-pointer -fno-inline -ggdb3"
 ```

 > Note: The command `CCFLAGS="-fno-omit-frame-pointer -fno-inline -ggdb3"` will compile the game with all the needed debug info needed to properly profile the game.